 - Finally, pin the right edge of the sash to the Front Pillow Panel.

-- Stitch the Upper Pillow Sash to the Front Pillow Panel with a ¼” topstitch, and remove the pins.
+- Machine baste the Upper Pillow Sash to the Front Pillow Panel with a ¼” seam allowance, and remove the pins.

-- Repeat these steps to attach the Lower Pillow Sash, but start the right edge of the lower sash 2½” from the bottom center of the heart along the left edge.
+- Repeat these steps to attach the Lower Pillow Sash, but start the right edge of the lower sash 2½” from the bottom center of the heart along the left edge, as shown in the photo below.

 - Gather the Upper Pillow Sash and the Lower Pillow Sash into the center of the Front Pillow Panel.
-You can pin the sash tails in place to insure they stay out of the seam.
+Pin the sash tails in place to insure they stay out of the perimeter seam.

 Finish the pillow